dwettstein/cloud-computing-2016-zookeeper/README.md

 In this last section, you must configure a ZooKeeper cluster with 3 servers, each one running on a separate VM.
 Follow the official instructions [here](https://zookeeper.apache.org/doc/trunk/zookeeperAdmin.html#sc_zkMulitServerSetup).

-One the cluster of ZooKeeer servers is functional, you should test your master/worker system on this deployment.
+Once the cluster of ZooKeeer servers is functional, you should test your master/worker system on this deployment.

+**[EXERCISE]** What differences do you observe ?

-**[EXERCISE]** Let one ZooKeeper server fail: how your system react in this scenario ?
+**[EXERCISE]** Let one of the ZooKeeper server fail: how your system react in this scenario ?